LeetLLM

 Continue to Capstone: Demand Forecasting

 You can now ship a measured ranking surface whose outputs influence future data.
-Next you will ship time-ordered forecasts and alerts for inventory and warehouse capacity.
+Next you'll ship time-ordered forecasts and alerts for inventory and warehouse capacity.

 PreviousCapstone: Delivery ETA Prediction